evilpete/flipper_toolbox/README.md

 NOTE: In North America, the X-10 RF carrier frequency is 310MHz.
 Outside North America it is 433.92MHz.

-Generated files can be placed on the directory `/ext/subghz` on the flipper
+Generated `.sub` files can be placed on the directory `/ext/subghz` on the flipperZero

 </details>

 ---
 #### [subghz_insteon.py](subghz_insteon.py) ####

-Generates insteon rf command in Flipper subghz file format
+Generates insteon rf command in flipperZero subghz file format

 >`./subghz_insteon.py 247846 4C1B16 On > hall-light_on.sub`